 Buy Blu-ray: Amazon.com

 Such economy and camaraderie were to pay off spectacularly.
-Even minor characters are given hinted-at histories which are endlessly intriguing – an eye-patched Doctor Millard Rausch (Richard France) opines thoughtfully on television: “These creatures cannot be considered human… they must be destroyed on sight! … Why don’t we drop bombs on all the big cities?”
+Even minor characters are given hinted-at histories which are endlessly intriguing – and eye-patched Doctor Millard Rausch (Richard France) opines thoughtfully on television: “These creatures cannot be considered human… they must be destroyed on sight! … Why don’t we drop bombs on all the big cities?”

 Filming at the mall could hardly have commenced at a more inconvenient time, the freezing cold temperatures and busy festive season meaning that shooting times were extremely tight (between 10.00 pm and 8.00 am), resulting in several occasions when members of the public were forced to consider why their shopping trip looked more like a ghoul-infested abattoir.

-Exterior shots were even harder to come by, only half a day a week was allotted to get the shots of the swarms of zombies roaming the car park, without pesky customers getting in shot.
+Exterior shots were even harder to come by, only half a day a week was allotted to get the shots of the swarms of zombies roaming the car park, without pesky customers getting in the shot.
 Scenes such as mall breakers revelling in the local bank’s bundles of notes necessitated a great deal of care to ensure light-fingered crew members didn’t make off with the ‘props’.

 The most familiar location in the mall, JC Penney’s department store, has since closed, though the mall remains, in a surprisingly familiar state (see pics below).
 Other locations employed, such as the abandoned airfield, the gun store, and the quartet’s hideout, were shot locally too, the latter being constructed in Romero’s production offices, Laurel.